schdck/schdck.github.io/_posts/2020-04-01-GitHub-actions-deploy-express.md

 If you want, you can create a `release.yml` that is run when pushes are made to `master`.
 Just remember to change the `--version` flag on the last step of the Action and the environment variables you are loading.

-The reason I had to use an intermediate Action to convert the environment variables to JSON was that my environment variable's values contained commas (`,`), so I could not pass them using `claudia`'s `--set-env`.
-If this is not your case, you can remove that step and modify the last one to pass your variables directly in the command line.
+The reason I had to use an intermediate Action to convert the environment variables to JSON was that my environment variable's values contained commas (`,`).
+Because of that, I could not pass them directly using `claudia`'s `--set-env`.
+If this is not your case, you can remove that step and modify the last one to pass your variables straight into the command line.

----
+<br><br>

 That's it for today.
 As always, if you have any questions or feedback, please drop me a line 🙂